Hey there,

 Feel the heaviness in the back of your head.

-Softening across the face,
+Softening across the face.

-And the belly.
+The chest and the belly.

 Notice if there's a little bit of a vibration moving through the body.